Amgen (NASDAQ:AMGN) Reaches New 52-Week High at $312.72

 Amgen Inc. (NASDAQ:AMGN – Get Free Report)’s share price hit a new 52-week high on Monday .
 The company traded as high as $312.72 and last traded at $312.67, with a volume of 323319 shares trading hands.
 The stock had previously closed at $311.77.

-A number of research analysts have weighed in on the stock.
-Oppenheimer raised their target price on shares of Amgen from $290.00 to $300.00 and gave the stock an “outperform” rating in a research note on Friday, October 20th.
-StockNews.com raised shares of Amgen from a “buy” rating to a “strong-buy” rating in a research report on Saturday.
-Deutsche Bank Aktiengesellschaft initiated coverage on shares of Amgen in a research report on Thursday, November 9th.
-They set a “hold” rating and a $240.00 price objective for the company.
-Daiwa Capital Markets raised shares of Amgen from a “neutral” rating to a “buy” rating and lifted their price objective for the stock from $264.00 to $320.00 in a research report on Thursday, December 21st.
-Finally, Jefferies Financial Group reissued a “buy” rating and issued a $310.00 price target on shares of Amgen in a research report on Thursday, October 12th.
-Two research analysts have rated the stock with a sell rating, six have issued a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average target price of $287.90.
+A number of analysts have recently issued reports on the stock.
+StockNews.com upgraded shares of Amgen from a “buy” rating to a “strong-buy” rating in a report on Saturday.
+SVB Leerink upgraded shares of Amgen from a “market perform” rating to an “outperform” rating and upped their target price for the stock from $267.00 to $318.00 in a research report on Wednesday, October 11th.
+Oppenheimer upped their price target on shares of Amgen from $290.00 to $300.00 and gave the company an “outperform” rating in a report on Friday, October 20th.
+Deutsche Bank Aktiengesellschaft started coverage on shares of Amgen in a research report on Thursday, November 9th.
+They set a “hold” rating and a $240.00 price target for the company.
+Finally, Morgan Stanley lowered their price target on shares of Amgen from $300.00 to $291.00 and set an “equal weight” rating for the company in a report on Wednesday, November 1st.
+Two equities research analysts have rated the stock with a sell rating, six have issued a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average target price of $287.90.

-Amgen (NASDAQ:AMGN – Get Free Report) last released its quarterly earnings results on Tuesday, October 31st.
-The medical research company reported $4.96 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $4.65 by $0.31.
-The business had revenue of $6.90 billion for the quarter, compared to analyst estimates of $6.92 billion.
-Amgen had a net margin of 28.20% and a return on equity of 165.37%.
-The firm’s revenue was up 3.7% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $4.70 earnings per share.
-As a group, research analysts predict that Amgen Inc. will post 18.64 EPS for the current fiscal year.
+Amgen (NASDAQ:AMGN – Get Free Report) last issued its quarterly earnings results on Tuesday, October 31st.
+The medical research company reported $4.96 EPS for the quarter, topping analysts’ consensus estimates of $4.65 by $0.31.
+The business had revenue of $6.90 billion during the quarter, compared to analysts’ expectations of $6.92 billion.
+Amgen had a return on equity of 165.37% and a net margin of 28.20%.
+The business’s quarterly revenue was up 3.7% on a year-over-year basis.
+During the same quarter in the prior year, the business posted $4.70 earnings per share.
+As a group, equities research analysts predict that Amgen Inc. will post 18.64 earnings per share for the current year.

 Amgen Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 7th.
-Shareholders of record on Friday, February 16th will be issued a dividend of $2.25 per share.
-The ex-dividend date of this dividend is Thursday, February 15th.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, March 7th.
+Shareholders of record on Friday, February 16th will be given a dividend of $2.25 per share.
+The ex-dividend date is Thursday, February 15th.
+This is a positive change from Amgen’s previous quarterly dividend of $2.13.
 This represents a $9.00 dividend on an annualized basis and a yield of 2.88%.
-This is a positive change from Amgen’s previous quarterly dividend of $2.13.
-Amgen’s dividend payout ratio is currently 60.55%.
+Amgen’s payout ratio is 60.55%.

 Insider Activity

-In other Amgen news, EVP Jonathan P. Graham sold 10,000 shares of the firm’s stock in a transaction that occurred on Wednesday, November 8th.
-The shares were sold at an average price of $272.81, for a total transaction of $2,728,100.00.
-Following the sale, the executive vice president now directly owns 28,078 shares in the company, valued at approximately $7,659,959.18.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-In other Amgen news, EVP Jonathan P. Graham sold 10,000 shares of Amgen stock in a transaction on Wednesday, November 8th.
-The shares were sold at an average price of $272.81, for a total transaction of $2,728,100.00.
-Following the completion of the transaction, the executive vice president now directly owns 28,078 shares of the company’s stock, valued at $7,659,959.18.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, SVP Nancy A. Grygiel sold 2,096 shares of the business’s stock in a transaction dated Monday, December 4th.
-The shares were sold at an average price of $273.03, for a total value of $572,270.88.
-Following the completion of the transaction, the senior vice president now directly owns 10,874 shares of the company’s stock, valued at approximately $2,968,928.22.
+In other Amgen news, EVP Jonathan P. Graham sold 10,000 shares of Amgen stock in a transaction dated Wednesday, November 8th.
+The stock was sold at an average price of $272.81, for a total transaction of $2,728,100.00.
+Following the completion of the sale, the executive vice president now owns 28,078 shares of the company’s stock, valued at approximately $7,659,959.18.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In other news, SVP Nancy A. Grygiel sold 2,096 shares of the stock in a transaction on Monday, December 4th.
+The stock was sold at an average price of $273.03, for a total value of $572,270.88.
+Following the sale, the senior vice president now directly owns 10,874 shares in the company, valued at $2,968,928.22.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, EVP Jonathan P. Graham sold 10,000 shares of the stock in a transaction on Wednesday, November 8th.
+The shares were sold at an average price of $272.81, for a total value of $2,728,100.00.
+Following the completion of the sale, the executive vice president now owns 28,078 shares in the company, valued at $7,659,959.18.
 The disclosure for this sale can be found here.
-Insiders own 0.57% of the company’s stock.
+Company insiders own 0.57% of the company’s stock.

 Institutional Inflows and Outflows